anycam/Electronic-projects/README.md

 # Electronic-projects
 Here you can see my work about electronic systems, starting from PCB design, usgin EagleCad and KiCad.

-My work goes from analog electornics to digital electronics aplied to audio.
+My work goes from analog electronics to digital electronics aplied to signal processing and  PC keyboards, mainly with ESP 32, Atemga and FPGA (Xilinx).